RuhamLeal/recipes-app/README.md

 ### More Info

-This project was done as a group.
+This project was done as a group in [Trybe](https://www.betrybe.com/) course.
 Project is mobile first, recommended dimensions are 360 x 629 to better experience.

 ### Contributors